nilostolte/OpenGL-GLSL/README.md

 # OpenGL

-Simple and complete Windows 64 C/C++ OpenGL installation and w64devkit development kit, glad and glfw3 binaries.
-Ninja building tool.
-Examples.
+Examples (OpenGL and GLSL shaders) and  complete OpenGL installation with w64devkit development kit, glad, glfw3 binaries, and Ninja building tool.

 The objective of this repository is to simplify the development of OpenGL applications in C and C++.
 The advantage of using w64devkit is that it's a development kit that is portable, that is, that can be used just copying